polyphony-chat/docs/SPECIFICATION.md

 The following regex can be used to validate user IDs: `\b([A-Z0-9._%+-]+)@([A-Z0-9.-]+\.[A-Z]{2,})\b`.

+!!! note

+    Validating a federation ID with the above regex does not guarantee that the ID is valid.
+It only guarantees that the federation ID is formatted correctly.

 ## 6. Encryption

 Polyproto offers end-to-end encryption for messages via Message Layer Security (MLS).
 Polyproto compliant servers take on the role of both an Authentication Service and a Delivery Service in context of MLS.